Getting your Trinity Audio player ready...

 Door County, Wisconsin

-Door County tops the list of Midwest weekend trips for couples who love romantic lakeside charm and slow mornings.
-In winter, it transforms into a peaceful escape with snow-covered landscapes and quiet lakeside views.
-Stroll hand-in-hand through quaint villages like Sister Bay, browse local shops and galleries, or cozy up in a cabin near Peninsula State Park.
+Door County tops the list of Midwest weekend trips for couples who enjoy romantic lakeside charm and slow mornings.
+During winter, the region transforms into a peaceful escape with snow-covered landscapes and quiet lakeside views.
+However, couples can stroll hand-in-hand through quaint villages like Sister Bay, browse local shops and galleries, or cozy up in a cabin near Peninsula State Park.
 Enjoy a candle-lit dinner at Al Johnson’s Swedish Restaurant, sip something warm from Door County Coffee Co., and don’t miss the scenic beauty of Cave Point County Park or the Sturgeon Bay Ship Canal Pierhead Lighthouse.
-Consider Liberty Lodge or a cozy inn near Ellison Bay for a romantic stay.
+Also consider Liberty Lodge or a cozy inn near Ellison Bay for a romantic stay.

 Galena, Illinois